Are you looking for some of the best things to do in Uruguay?

 Best Things to do in Uruguay

-If you’re thinking of backpacking Uruguay, go for it!
-There is much more to the tender and rich heart of South America than Brazil or Argentina.
+If you’re thinking of traveling to Uruguay, go for it!
+It can be much more tender, rich, and refined than in countries such as Brazil or Argentina.

 However, this tiny little landscape might not pack much of a punch on a map, but it’s loaded with culture, heritage, and character.

-Start with the above, and you’ll soon see why Uruguay is so universally loved!
+Remember to start with the above when planning your trip to South America and you’ll quickly see why Uruguay is so universally loved!

 📌 Like this article?
 Pin it…